-Nearly 90 percent of English words can be spelled if you know the basic patterns, principles, and rules of spelling.
+Most English words can be spelled if you know the basic patterns, principles, and rules of spelling.
 Students can use these rules as an aid to spelling unknown words.
 If a child can spell a word, he or she can usually read the word.

 There are about 400,000 words in the English dictionary.
 In about 50% of the words, sound and letter associations map simply and perfectly.
 These words don't have to be memorized.
 About 40% are easily learned through instruction of slightly more complex letter–sound correspondences.
 Only about 10% of English language words are truly exceptional, in that they must be memorized by sight.

 Spelling instruction should include:

 - Alphabetic principle: Knowledge of which individual letters match up to sounds, in a left to right sequence (In the word cup each sound is represented by a single letter).